2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 - Where to stay in Bucharest

-Before we start, I want to be honest with you: Bucharest doesn't have a good reputation as a tourist destination, and here's why:
+Before we begin, let’s be honest.
+Bucharest doesn’t have the best reputation as a tourist destination.
+Here’s why:

 Yes, Bucharest has a Triumphal Arch just like the one in Paris!